kellrott/galaxy-tooldev-docs/docs/07_Glossary.md

 Docker container build file (Dockerfile)
 ----------------------------------------
 a text file which contains the set of instructions which define all the dependencies (including OS) and environmental settings a piece of software needs to run.
-Containers can also include commands to execute either during the build (“RUN” instructions) or during the execution of the software (“CMD” instructions).
+Containers can also include commands to execute either during the build ("RUN" instructions) or during the execution of the software ("CMD" instructions).

 Docker Image
 ------------
-The compiled result of a ‘Dockerfile’.
+The compiled result of a 'Dockerfile'.
 This is the actual file system of the container as an archive.
 When a container is initialized, a copy of the image is used as start point.

 Host system
 -----------